^

 Causes of thrombocytopenia in children

-Intensification of platelet destruction is basically based on the immunopathological processes of heteroimunic, isomimous and transimune thrombocytopenia in children.
-To the destruction of a large number of platelets also lead to the presence of the child's vasopathy, pulmonary hypertension, pneumonia, respiratory distress syndrome (regardless of origin), aspiration syndrome and a number of syndromes: ICE, Kazabaha-Merritt syndrome of systemic inflammatory response.
+Intensification of platelet destruction is based on immunopathological processes of heteroimmune, isoimmune and transimmune thrombocytopenia in children.
+The presence of vasopathy, pulmonary hypertension, pneumonia, respiratory distress syndrome (regardless of origin), aspiration syndrome and a number of other syndromes in a child also lead to the destruction of a large number of platelets: DIC, Kasabach-Merritt, systemic inflammatory response syndrome.

-Causes of thrombocytopenia in pregnancy
+Causes of thrombocytopenia during pregnancy

 Causes of autoimmune thrombocytopenia